Jamili88/defi-adapter-Lido/README.md

 offer users exposure to the yield generated by becoming a validator on the ETH 2.0 Beacon Chain.

+## Further Documentation & Reading
+Please see the "documentation" directory for more in-depth details documenting the smart contracts

 ### Prerequisites

 - Install [Node JS](https://nodejs.org/en/download/) >= v12.0.0